wood of deciduous trees. Autumn. Rare.

 species.
 He claimed that the odour is 'nitrous, although

 Emmett et al. (2008: 387) referred to a Finnish record indicating absence of clamps.
-The one Norwegian collection that I have examined definetively possessed clamps.
 It seems relevant to point at the related species M. niveipes which appears both with and without clamps.

 Emmett (pers. comm.) has recently studied the type of M. algeriensis and believes the northern European taxon belongs elsewhere (see Aronsen & Læssøe 2016).
 In my opinion, it is not likely that the taxon Maire described from eucalypt trunks in Algeria is identical with the various collections from Northern Europe.
 Some of the collections indicate some species of Hydropus, but at least a part of Scandinavian material is a genuine yet not fully understood species of Mycena.